maria-antoniak/goodreads-scraper/README.md

 # Scraping Goodreads Book ids

-You can use the Python script `get_ids.py` to collect book ids which can then be used as input to any of the above scripts.
+You can use the Python script `get_book_ids.py` to collect book ids which can then be used as input to any of the above scripts.

-## get_ids.py

 ### Input

-This script takes as input a list of queries (the default location is here `get_ids/input/goodreads_queries.txt`), stored as plain text with one `book_title - book_author` per line.
+This script takes as input a list of queries (the default location is here `get_book_ids/input/goodreads_queries.txt`), stored as plain text with one `book_title - book_author` per line.
 The delimiter can be whatever you wish, but it must be specified in the config file here: `config.ini` (the default is " - ")

 ### Output

-For matches, this script outputs a book id for each book here `get_ids/output/matches/matches.txt` For none matches, this script outputs the original query here `get_ids/output/no_matches/no_matches.txt`
+For matches, this script outputs a book id for each book here `get_book_ids/output/matches/matches.txt` For no matches, the script outputs the original query here `get_book_ids/output/no_matches/no_matches.txt`

 ### Usage

-`python get_ids.py`
+`python get_book_ids.py`

 Should you wish to change the match percentages, you can do so in the `config.ini`.